 - Repertoire: Scholars will have an opportunity to conduct Mendelssohn's Elijah.
 Specific required edition information to come.

-- Conducting in a Performance Setting: Each Scholar will receive an assignment to conduct in a special Scholar performance opportunity with string quintet and chorus in Hill Auditorium.
+- Conducting a string quintet: Each Scholar will receive an assignment to conduct in a special Scholar podium session with string quintet and chorus, which will be video recorded.

 - Conducting Classes and Lessons: Faculty podium coaches will teach conducting classes specifically for Scholars during the week.
 Each Scholar will also receive an individual conducting lesson.